Klipsch Cornwall IV Speaker Review. The Gentle Giant.

 - Cornwall IV – Think the Heresy IV on steroids but the high end seems a tiny bit more relaxed with the Cornwall IV (only during the first 100 hours) and the sound is not as forward as the Heresy IV, at least in my room (after 400 hours this remains true).
 Where the Cornwall III had this massive huge sound it leaned very warm and lacked any kind of great imaging skills.
 The III gave us beautiful rich big midrange and a soft top end.
 The IV gives us a new tweeter for the highs but it is in no way bright or harsh, but more extended than the III was.
-The new Midrange horn is an improvement as it manages to sound even richer and clearer and more natural than the III.
+The new Midrange horn is a huge improvement as it manages to sound even richer and clearer and more natural than the III.
 The bass is as tight as can be, and any boom from the III is gone.
 The bass is there when called upon and I can feel it in my body at times, yet it still doesn’t boom.
 Just deep powerful bass when the recording calls for it.
 NO matter what I throw at these, they rock the house.

 - Raven Audio Celeste Towers – These are a piano black tower that come in under $4000 and these are very good sounding speakers that lean to the detail, air and imaging side of things in my room.
 These have treble with the most air and detail by far, and most excitement.
 A real Audiophile speaker for those who want hear everything in the recording.
 The midrange is a tad recessed here rather than forward so the voices sound a little distant but dynamics are top notch and again, offer the most excitement of any speakers I have heard here during this time.
 These are sound staging and imaging champs but lean more to the detail side of sound.
 If you like detail and air, these are beautiful.